Guidance For Cryptocurrency Tax Compliance

 Bitcoin, Ethereum and other digital currencies have exploded in the past decade, with a market cap in the trillions.
 Convinced that millions of taxpayers were underreporting their taxable gains, the IRS procured a landmark court ruling (United States v.
 Coinbase) to begin clawing back those unpaid revenues.
 The “John Doe summons” gives the government broad powers to identify cryptocurrency owners and evidence of undisclosed transactions.

-For anyone trading in crypto, it’s only a matter of when the IRS catches up and what the bill will be.
+For anyone trading in crypto, it’s only a matter of time when the IRS catches up and what the bill will be.
 That is where the veteran tax attorneys of Goldburd McCone LLP can help:

 Comprehensive Services In Cryptocurrency Tax Law

 At Goldburd McCone LLP, our attorneys can knowledgeably address all matters involving digital currency, such as:

 - Responding to a John Doe summons or audit

 - Voluntarily disclosing crypto transactions and capital gains (or losses)

 - Filing amended returns to reflect past cryptocurrency gains